exonum/exonum-doc/src/glossary.md

 Consensus messages include:

-- `Propose`, `Prevote` and `Precommit` messages that correspond to 3 phases of [the consensus algorithm](#authenticated-consensus) used in Exonum
+- `Propose`, `Prevote` and `Precommit` messages that correspond to 3 phases of [the consensus algorithm](#authenticated-consensus) used in Exonum;
-- Request messages used by full nodes to request missing data from peers
+- Request messages used by full nodes to request missing data from peers;
-- `Block` message used to transmit an entire block of transactions to a lagging full node
+- `Block` message used to transmit an entire block of transactions to a lagging full node;
-- Auxiliary messages, such as `Status` and `Connect`
+- Auxiliary messages, such as `Status` and `Connect`.

 !!! tip
     See [*Consensus*](architecture/consensus.md) and